Environmental Biology Degree

 University of Pennsylvania

-The University of Pennsylvania's College of Liberal and Professional Studies offers graduate degrees in Environmental Studies, with a concentration in Environmental Biology.
-Students have to have the equivalent of an undergraduate degree in Biology before being accepted into the program.
-Fieldwork opportunities are available locally and abroad.
+The University of Pennsylvania's College of Liberal and Professional Studies offers graduate degrees in Environmental Studies with a concentration in Environmental Biology.
+Applicants need the equivalent of an undergraduate degree in biology for admission.
+Fieldwork opportunities are available locally and internationally.

 Regis University